jsgf/rust-xdr/README.md

      Rust code will not use normal formatting conventions.
    * It also does not filter for rust keywords, so XDR specifications intended for C may use identifiers like `type`.
-   * XDR allows for anonymous structures defined as part of a structure field declaration, Rust syntax does not allow for this. `xdrgen` does not yet autogenerate names for these structures.
    * XDR has discriminated unions, which are a good match for Rust enums.
      However, it also supports a `default` case if an unknown discriminator is encountered.
 This crate supports this for unpacking, but not for